Click an icon above to rate this movie

-Do you have news, reviews or comments for 'Little Fockers'?
+Do you have a review or comment for 'Little Fockers'?

 Highest chart position: 1